DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 30

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the DePaul vs. Chicago State matchup in this article.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the DePaul vs. Chicago State matchup in this article.

 DePaul vs. Chicago State Game Info